 - Real-time DDoS monitoring is a must.
 The best-of-breed tools are now powered with machine learning functionality, meaning their detection accuracy progressively increases over time.

 IoT Network Security

-By 2021, estimates that some 25 billion IoT devices will be connected to telecom networks.
-Accommodating such an increased volume of data is just one part of the challenge though.
+In 2021, estimates that some 25 billion IoT devices will be connected to telecom networks.
+Accommodating such an increased volume of data is just one part of the challenge for telecom security though.
 Preventing unauthorized access, securing data transmissions and ensuring smooth monitoring of a much larger attack surface are the key security challenges for telcos.

 Despite low adoption, IoT devices have already proven to present both internal and external threats to cybersecurity.
-First of all, the device itself can be exposed to various cyber threats and vulnerabilities due to manufacturing issues.
+First of all, the device itself can be exposed to various cyber threats and vulnerabilities due to manufacturing issues that might hinder a telecom security system.
 Secondly, misconfiguration and lack of proper security measures make an IoT device an easy entry-point to the entire network of devices, or worse – the supporting architecture.
 In short, most attackers will have an easier way of finding a leeway as the surface of attack increases.